morganthomas/winning-arguments/winning-arguments.md

 That completes the argument of this section.
 I have argued that cognitive biases, rather than being inherently defective, are ineliminable, indispensable, and foundational to all human thought.
 I have argued that the notion of being cognitively unbiased, or having an undistorted view of reality, lacks sense as applied to humans.
 I have argued that rationality is an example of a style of cognitive bias, and that as this example shows, cognitive biases can be good and laudable as opposed to defective.

 Cognitive biases are a well-studied topic, and what I'm saying should harmonize with most of the information out there.
 I would encourage the reader to study cognitive biases with more than just this section.
 Two sources I've suggested are [the LessWrong sequences](https://wiki.lesswrong.com/wiki/Sequences) and [Wikipedia's list of cognitive biases](https://en.wikipedia.org/wiki/List_of_cognitive_biases).
-To make use of this information, one should apply it to oneself and social phenomena around oneself.
+To make use of this information, one should apply it to analyzing one's own cognitive processes and to analyzing social phenomena around oneself.

 ## Induction